BetterWayElectronics/pyenv-win-wrapper/README.md

     PyEnv-Win: Ensure that PyEnv-Win is installed on your Windows system.

 ## Usage
-    1. Use the script as is, or download the compiled executable
+    1. Use the script as is, compile it yourself or download my compiled executable
     2. Set this program as the default for opening .py files
     3. Double click on any .py script and it will run normally!